LinoxBE/DeMolQuiz/README.md

 [TECHNICAL]
 The game is written in Visual Studio using C#.
 With one Window.
 Some pieces can be optimized, check out the Issues to get an idea.

+You can use Visual Studio Community Edition for free to build the software.
+If you like, I can provide the binary.